kubernetes/enhancements/keps/sig-api-machinery/4192-svm-in-tree/README.md

 - Any modification regarding `StorageVersion` API for HA API servers
 - Adding logic that relies on the hashed storage versions exposed via the discovery API

-### UNCLEAR Goals and/or Non-Goals

-- Automatic storage version migration for CRDs
-- Make it easy for Kubernetes developers to drop old API schemas by guaranteeing that storage migration is run automatically on SV hash changes (should this also be on a timer or API server identity?)
-- Automated Storage Version Migration via the hash exposed by the `StorageVersion` API

 ## Proposal

-- Move the existing SVM controller logic in-tree into KCM
+- Move the existing SVM controller logic in-tree into KCM from its [original source](https://github.com/kubernetes-sigs/kube-storage-version-migrator).
-- Move the existing SVM REST APIs in-tree (possibly under a new API group to avoid conflicts with the old API being run concurrently)
+- Move the existing SVM REST APIs in-tree (possibly under a new API group to avoid conflicts with the old API being run concurrently).
-- For Alpha, we will not trigger automatic storage version migration, and it will be deferred to the user.
+- Automatic storage version migration will be deferred to the user.

 ### User Stories (Optional)

-#### Story 1 **[UNCLEAR]**
+#### Story 1
-As an end user of Kubernetes, we get automatic storage version migration whenever the storage version changes due to an api server upgrade/downgrade.
+As an end user of Kubernetes, I can trigger storage version migration for my resources.

 #### Story 2
 As an end user using encryption at rest, whenever the key change is detected we can run the storage migration to use the new key for encryption.